 4. Focal Point

 Some women find having a focal point in labor very helpful.
 If you’re wondering what a focal point is, it’s merely something to look at while in labor.
-It could be something as small as a button on your partner’s shirt, or a crack on the wall, or even staring into one of your support person’s eyes.
+It could be something as small as a button on your partner’s shirt, a crack on the wall, or even staring into one of your support person’s eyes.
 What I’ve seen and love is bringing an ultrasound picture of your baby.
-It may sound strange, but sometimes women forget why they are going through all of their contractions.
+It may sound strange, but sometimes women forget why they are going through all their contractions.
 They forget that each wave is bringing them closer to a baby.
 Looking at that ultrasound image with each passing wave can give you the strength and the oxytocin to keep things going.

 Something else that all women should bring with them to make their hospital room feel more like home is their pillow.
 (Dads should do the same thing too!)
 The pillows at the hospital are very thin and aren’t comfortable.
-They also don’t have very many so you will get two usually.
+They also don’t have very many, so you will get two usually.
 Trust me, it’s not enough because of how thin they are.
-I suggest bringing your own since the smells and comfort of your pillow will help you relax. *Pro tip: Be sure to have your pillow in a different color pillow case than white.
-White is what they have at the hospital so they might take yours thinking it’s theirs.
+I suggest bringing your own since the smells and comfort of your pillow will help you relax.
+Pro-tip: Be sure to have your pillow in a different color pillowcase than white.
+White is what they have at the hospital, so they might take yours thinking it’s theirs.